 This is due, in large, to the work of the New Zealand Prostitutes Collective (NZPC).
 In operation since 1987, the NZPC is a nationwide community-led advocacy group focused on providing equal rights and safe working conditions for sex workers.

-Between 1998-2021, there were 206 births to women known to be living with HIV in New Zealand.
-None of these children have been infected with HIV.
-However, the AIDS Epi-Group says, for children born in 2021 it is too soon to be sure about this as acquired HIV cannot be definitively ruled out until the child is slightly older.
+Between 1998-2023, there were 215 births to people known to be living with HIV in New Zealand.
+However, the AEG says, for children born in 2023 it is too soon to be sure about this as acquired HIV cannot be definitively ruled out until the child is slightly older.

-Widespread pregnancy screening and effective treatment for pregnant women means that the transmission of HIV from mothers to babies has been at very low levels.
+Widespread pregnancy screening and effective treatment for pregnant people means that the transmission of HIV from parents to babies has been at very low levels.

 No results available